Russian is one of the world’s most widely spoken languages with approximately 267 million speakers. It is the most common native language in Europe.

 Russian Tea Hour: Monthly meeting for students hosted by the Russian Club student organization.

-Russian Culture: Semesterly event for faculty and staff.
+Russian Culture NIght: Semesterly event for faculty and staff.
 Check for upcoming dates on the FCTL Calendar.

-Connecting Classrooms: Monthly Skype conference between UCF students and Russian students
+Connecting Classrooms: Ongoing International Project between UCF students and Russian students through monthly Skype conferences.

 Study Abroad: Each summer, UCF students travel to Moscow and St. Petersburg for an intensive Russian language and culture experience.